Spend a day (or longer) in beautiful Luquillo, Puerto Rico!

 It's popular with the locals and definitely on my bucket list for my next visit to Luquillo!

-I hope you enjoyed reading about beautiful Luquillo, Puerto Rico!
+I hope you enjoyed reading about this beautiful beach town!
 Here are some tips to help plan your trip:

 - Playa Fortuna - You'll find this beach right of PR 3 on Route 193.
 It's popular with locals.

-- Luquillo Beach – This beach is located off PR 3 right behind the kiosks.
+- Luquillo Beach - This beach is located off PR 3.
+There is free parking right behind the kiosks.
 We parked here and walked this beach and Balneario Monserrate on our trip.

-- Balneario Monserrate – You’ll find this beach (the most popular beach in Luquillo) off PR 3, just south of the food kiosks.
+- Balneario Monserrate - You'll find this beach (the most popular beach in Luquillo) off PR 3, just south of the food kiosks.
 There are lots of facilities here, including bathrooms.
-This is a charge for parking.
+It's open Wednesday through Sunday, and there is a charge for parking (gates closes at 5:00 PM).
 We visited this beach and Luquillo Beach on our trip.

 - Playa Azul - A wide sand beach located east of Balneario Monserrate.
 No public facilities, but one of the best beaches in Luquillo.